MilitaryMedia/MilitaryMedia/README.md

 # Welcome to Military Media!
-On this account I work on me and my friends website, Military Media.
+On this account I work on Military Media with my friends.

 Link: [MilitaryMedia.github.io](url)